zippy345/dsc-v3-tableau-visualizations-lab/README.md

-# Enhance Your Tableau Visualizations - Lab
+# Tableau Visualizations - Visualizations Basics Lab

 ## Introduction
 In previous lessons, we reviewed all of the essential components of the Tableau environment to help you quickly begin creating visualizations in Tableau.
 We have learned how to connect to resources to create a data source.
 Then, we learned how to create relationships between our connected data and generate worksheets.
 Finally, we built out some simple visualizations.